mixtuti/TextureImporterExtension/README.md

 ![ダミー](Image/TexterType.png)<br>

 Personally, I use "Sprite (2D and UI)" more often, <br>
-so **it would be troublesome if "Default" was the default!**<br>
+so I thought, **It's troublesome if "Default" is the default!** <br>
-I created a not-so-useful editor extension based solely on this idea.
+This is a not-so-useful editor extension that I created with that in mind.
 <hr>

 ## How to use